Use of Library Computers

 Additional Resources Regarding Library Confidentiality

-We pull materials from the stacks for users who are unable to reach or locate materials by themselves.
+Libary staff will pull materials from the stacks for users who are unable to reach or locate materials by themselves.
 Whenever possible we retrieve materials immediately, but at times we may need twenty-four hours to provide this service.
-To ensure prompt service contact Access Services at 448-8469 to schedule an appointment.
+To ensure prompt service contact the library at (512) 416-5869 to schedule an appointment.

-We continue to remove physical barriers whenever possible.
-If barriers exist, please notify library staff and we will provide necessary assistance whenever possible.
+Library staff will remove physical barriers whenever possible.
+If barriers exist, please notify library staff and staff will provide necessary assistance whenever possible.

-The Scarborough-Phillips Library will provide equal access, but individuals are responsible for independently using library resources.
-We cannot provide personal reading, photocopying, typing, or note-taking services.
+The Munday Library will provide equal access, but individuals are responsible for independently using library resources.
+Library staff cannot provide personal reading, photocopying, typing, or note-taking services.
 Please plan to bring your own assistant if you require support for these services.

-If you need a service not mentioned, please ask at the Circulation Desk or phone the library at 448-8472.
+If you need a service not mentioned, please ask at the Library Information Desk or phone the library at (512) 416-5869.